 When Wan Zhaohui took over China Southwest Airlines in the late 1980s, most observers thought China Southwest would be the “runt” of the 7 carrier litter produced by the breakup of the old PAAC airline.
 By early 2002, China Southwest had developed the largest domestic route network in China outside Beijing, and its international network rivaled that of the nation’s new flag carrier, Zhongguo Airlines, the largest of the Seven Sisters.

-It was no secret that some power brokers in Beijing believed that China Southwest Airlines had become too powerful within the nation’s airline industry, especially since it was not based in either Beijing or Shanghai, the nation’s two major economic and political power centers.
-But on a more practical level, the airline had also become very dominant in the Chengdu market, and other carriers were finding it increasingly difficult to remain competitive there.
+It was no secret that some power brokers in Beijing believed that China Southwest Airlines had become too powerful within the nation’s airline industry, particularly because it was not headquartered in either Beijing or Shanghai, the nation’s two major economic and political power centers.
+But on a more practical level, the airline had also become very dominant in the Chengdu market, where other carriers were finding it increasingly difficult to remain competitive.

 So it was that in the summer of 2002, the central government suddenly stepped in and abruptly relieved Mr Wan of his duties at China Southwest.
-At the behest of top officials, he was not actually purged, but merely sent into a sort of involuntary retirement due to his advanced age.
+At the behest of top officials, he was not actually purged; instead he was involuntarily retired due to his advanced age.

-Despite being in great health and in full command of his mental faculties, Mr Wan chose to quietly leave the company and retire.
-He relocated to Sanya, a resort city on the island of Hainan in southernmost China, where he basically played golf and indulged his passion for calligraphy and photography until he passed away in 2023 at the age of 96.
+Despite being in great health and still in full command of his mental faculties, Mr Wan decided to agree to retirement.
+He relocated to Sanya, a resort city on the island of Hainan in southernmost China, where he basically played golf and indulged his passion for calligraphy and photography, until he eventually passed away quietly in 2023 at the age of 96.

 Zhou Fu and the China Southwest-Jade Air Split

-As Wan Zhaohui was exiting stage left, Zhou Fu took over as the new CEO of China Southwest Airlines in the summer of 2002.
+As Wan Zhaohui exited stage left, Zhou Fu took over as the new CEO of China Southwest Airlines in the summer of 2002.

-Born in Nanchong, Sichuan and educated in Shanghai, Mr Zhou was 55 at the time and had spent 30-plus years working for Beijing-based Zhongguo Airlines.
-As that company’s Executive Vice President, he was expected to become either the next CEO of Zhongguo Airlines, or perhaps be promoted to a ranking position at the CAAC, China’s civil aviation authority.
-An internecine rivalry with Zhongguo Airlines’ well connected CEO at the time resulted in Mr Zhou being shunted off to take over China Southwest Airlines instead, which he was not enthused about at first.
+Born in Nanchong, Sichuan and educated in Shanghai, Mr Zhou was 55 at the time and had previoiusly spent 30-plus years working for Beijing-based Zhongguo Airlines.
+As that company’s Executive Vice President, he was expected to become either the next CEO of Zhongguo Airlines, or perhaps even be promoted to a ranking position at the CAAC, China’s civil aviation authority.
+An internecine rivalry with Zhongguo Airlines’ well connected CEO at the time resulted in Mr Zhou being sent away to take over China Southwest Airlines instead, which he was not enthused about doing at first.

-Shortly after arriving in Chengdu, Mr Zhou began by executing a sort of soft coup, removing a few executives deemed to have become problematic or resentful following Mr Wan’s recent departure.
+Shortly after arriving in Chengdu, Mr Zhou began by executing a sort of soft coup, removing a few executives he deemed to be too problematic or too resentful regarding Mr Wan’s departure.
 He replaced them with a set of senior managers he considered competent yet loyal, or at least more trustworthy.
-Mr Zhou also introduced a new airline logo design that replaced its original “wing” design with an illustration of the Golden Sun Bird artifact, an ancient ring-shaped piece of foil made of nearly pure gold rediscovered in 2001.
+Mr Zhou also introduced a new airline logo design to replace the company’s original wing design, choosing an illustration of the Golden Sun Bird artifact, an ancient ring-shaped piece of foil made of nearly pure gold rediscovered in 2001.

 After The Split